florian-beetz/bachelor-thesis/thesis.md

 Since its origin, Java has a very good history of being backwards compatible with previous releases [@Marx2016; @Oracle2018d; @Oracle2018f; @Oracle2018c; @Oracle2018a; @Oracle2018b; @Oracle2018; @Oracle2018e].
-According to Oracle, incompatibilities usually occur only in rarely used edge- cases, or when new keywords were introduced in the language, such as `strictfp` in Java 2, `assert` in Java 4 and `enum` in Java 5, which subsequently can no longer be used as identifiers.
+According to Oracle, incompatibilities usually occur only in rarely used edge cases, or when new keywords were introduced in the language, such as `strictfp` in Java 2, `assert` in Java 4 and `enum` in Java 5, which subsequently can no longer be used as identifiers.